Lego Mindstorms

 While originally conceptualized and launched as a tool to support educational constructivism, Mindstorms has become the first home robotics kit available to a wide audience.
-It has developed a community of adult hobbyists and hackers following the product's launch in 1998.
-In October 2022, The Lego Group announced Lego Mindstorms will be discontinued at the end of 2022.
+It has developed a community of adult hobbyists and hackers as well as students and general Lego enthusiasts following the product's launch in 1998.
+In October 2022, the Lego Group announced that it would discontinue the Lego Mindstorms line while continuing to support the Scratch-based SPIKE controller.